What is Hematocrit?

 Low Hematocrit: Causes and Health Implications

-Low hematocrit (anemia) occurs when you have fewer red blood cells than normal.
-Common symptoms include fatigue, weakness, shortness of breath, dizziness, pale skin, cold extremities, and trouble concentrating.
+Low hematocrit, commonly referred to as anemia, occurs when you have fewer red blood cells than normal.
+According to the National Heart, Lung, and Blood Institute, common symptoms include fatigue, weakness, shortness of breath, dizziness, pale skin, cold extremities, and difficulty concentrating.

 Possible causes include:

-- Chronic diseases (kidney disease, cancer, inflammatory conditions)
+• Chronic diseases such as kidney disease, cancer, or inflammatory conditions

 High Hematocrit: When Your Blood Gets Too Thick

-High hematocrit (polycythemia) means you have more red blood cells than normal, which can thicken the blood and raise the risk of clotting, stroke, and heart attack.
+High hematocrit, or polycythemia, means you have more red blood cells than normal.
+This thickens the blood and raises the risk of clotting, stroke, and heart attack.
 Symptoms may include headaches, dizziness, itching (especially after warm showers), flushed skin, fatigue, and blurred vision.

 Possible causes include:

-- Lung diseases (COPD, pulmonary fibrosis, sleep apnea)
+• Lung diseases such as COPD, pulmonary fibrosis, or sleep apnea

 Optimizing Your Hematocrit Levels Naturally